 You can connect to the router's WiFi networks or use a wired Ethernet connection.
-This chapter explains the ways you can connect and how to access the router and log in.
+This chapter explains the ways you can connect, how to access the router and log in, and how to automatically set up the Internet connection.

 - Connect to the network

 - Types of logins

-- Use a web browser to access the router

 - Install and manage your router with the Nighthawk app

+- Log In to the Router

 - Change the language